blackbaud/stache1/guide/index.md

 ## Web API Authorization

-This guide shows you how to get a user’s authorization to access private data through the {{ site.productname }} API.
-Some requests to the {{ site.productname }} require authorization; that is, the user must have granted permission for an application to access the requested data.
-To prove that the user has granted permission, the request header sent by the application must include a valid access token.
+This guide shows you how to get a user’s authorization to access private {{ site.productname }} data through the {{ site.productname }} API.
+OAuth 2.0 is an authorization framework commonly used to grant client applications limited access to a {{ site.productname }} user's resources without exposing the users credentials to the client application.
+Some requests to the {{ site.productname }} require authorization; that is, the user of a client application must have granted permission for an client application to access the requested {{ site.productname }} data.
+To prove that the user has granted permission, the request header sent by the client application must include a valid OAuth 2.0 access token.
+An access token is a string representing an authorization issued to the client application by Blackbaud.
+The access token is used in OAuth to provide limited access to protected resources.
+The access token is passed to subsequent API calls to do things such as searching for a constituent or adding a constituent.

+### Sign up and get your keys
 As the first step towards authorization, you will need to sign up within our developer portal and subscribe to the appropriate API product.
-This  will give you a primary and secondary API keys to use in the authorization flow.
+This  will give you your primary and secondary API keys to use in the authorization flow.
 It will also provide access to analytics for your subscription.
-See <a href="{{ '/tutorials/getting-started/' | prepend: site.baseurl }}" > Getting Started</a> for details on signing up and obtaining your keys.
+See the <a href="{{ '/tutorials/getting-started/' | prepend: site.baseurl }}" > Getting Started</a> tutorial for help on signing up and obtaining your keys.

+> To do:  Verify which keys  (primary and/or secondary API key) are used as the public API key and secret API key.

 ![Ipsum Image][ipsum-image-00]

+### Register your app

+Before you can begin the OAuth process, you must first register a new app with the service.
+When registering a new app, you usually register basic information such as application name, website, a logo, etc. In addition, you must register a redirect URI to be used for redirecting users to for web server, browser-based, or mobile apps.
+See the <a href="{{ '/tutorials/registerapp/' | prepend: site.baseurl }}" > Register Your App</a> tutorial for help on registering your application.

 ### Supported Authorization Flows
-The {{ site.productname }} API currently supports 1 authorization flow:
+The {{ site.productname }} API currently supports the Authorization Code flow:

+#### Authorization Code Flow
 The Authorization Code flow first gets a code then exchanges it for an access token and a refresh token.
-Since the exchange uses your *secret API key*, you should make that request server-side to keep the integrity of the key.
 An advantage of this flow is that you can use refresh tokens to extend the validity of the access token.

-> To do:  Verify whether the primary and/or secondary API key is used as the secret API key.

-### Authorization Code Flow
-The method is suitable for long-running applications which the user logs into once.
-It provides an access token that can be refreshed.
-Since the token exchange involves sending your secret API key, this should happen on a secure location, like a backend service, not from a client like a browser or mobile apps.
+This method is suitable for long-running applications which the user logs into once.
+Since the token exchange involves sending your secret API key, this should happen on a secure location, like a back-end service, not from a client like a browser or mobile apps.
 This flow is described in [RFC-6749](http://tools.ietf.org/html/rfc6749#section-4.1).
-This flow is also the authorization flow used in our <a href="{{ '/tutorials/auth/' | prepend: site.baseurl }}" >Web API Authorization Tutorial</a>.
+This flow is the authorization flow used in our <a href="{{ '/tutorials/auth/' | prepend: site.baseurl }}" >Web API Authorization Tutorial</a>.

 <p class="alert alert-info">With the Authorization Code flow the token exchange involves sending your secret API key.
 This should happen on a secure location, like a backend service, not from a client like a browser or mobile apps.</p>